Robust quantum compilation and circuit optimisation via energy minimisation: Details of numerical simulation

-We simulate the quantum circuits involved in the introduced technique using the Quantum Exact Simulation Toolkit~\cite{quest18}.
+All numerics were performed using GPU parallelisation, on a desktop machine with a 24\,GiB Quadro P6000 GPU.

 Several computational shortcuts are taken in the evaluation of the equations involved in the Li method, which we stipulate in the Supplementary Materials of previous works~\cite{imag2018,suguru18}.
 Tables~\ref{tab:hsys_coeffs} and \ref{tab:state_before_recomp} list some numerical values used in the simulated Hamiltonian and recompilation process.
-The full simulation code, which depends only on the GNU Scientific Library~\cite{GslGnuNumericsLibrary} and standard/included C libraries, is available on GitHub~\cite{githubLink}.
+The full simulation code for the demonstration in Sec.~\ref{sec:numerical_demo}, which depends only on the GNU Scientific Library~\cite{GslGnuNumericsLibrary} and standard/included C libraries, is available on GitHub~\cite{githubLink}.

+This includes extensive documentation about employing the recompiler as a simulation tool.
+The QuESTlink and Mathematica code for the scaling tests in Sec.~{\ref{sec:numerical_scaling}} are also available on GitHub~{\cite{mmaGithubLink}}

 The Li method, in both its original form~\cite{YingPRX} and imaginary-time adaptation~\cite{imag2018}, involves populating a family of linear equations which are then numerically solved by a classical machine.
 We make some observations about the choice of the linear solving algorithm, which was previously seen to affect the ground state convergence rate of imaginary-time simulations~\cite{suguru18}.
 In this work, we discover that Tikhonov regularisation and least squares minimisation~\cite{gslDiagAlgorithms} work well to ensure the parameters vary smoothly in realtime Li simulation.
 However, imaginary time Li simulation benefited from truncated singular value decomposition (TSVD)~\cite{gslDiagAlgorithms} which imposes no constraint on the parameter smoothness and saw much faster convergence to the ground state than the previously mentioned methods.